This website is moving! Find us at kestron.com!

 When people ask me how I learned to code, my response is that I just jumped in and made myself swim.
 Now, this may not be good advice for everyone, but studying the documentation or taking classes never clicks in my mind.
 What has worked is deciding I want to make something or achieve an end result, and learning the specific way to do it.
 The steps to do so and the understanding of what is going on can then be reapplied to other projects.

 As for other interests, most are fleeting.
 One that isn't however is a passion for working with children.
 I have worked with kids younger than myself to some capacity for as long as I've been a coder.
 I enjoy it greatly.
 I was made a youth leader for the local Cub Scout pack at age 11 for three years until the coronavirus pandemic.
 I spent a year as the second-in-command youth leader for Trail Life, which is like a Christian version of Boy Scouts.
 I've also helped out around our local AWANA club for as long as they've allowed me, as I've been attending since I was 6.
-Most recently I've been helping lead the Sparks age group (5-7 year olds) in games and I also led our church's Sparks team in the regional AWANA games two years running.
-I spent three months at a summer camp working with kids of all ages, but 5-7 year olds in particular, every day over the summer of 2023, and I intend to repeat this for summer 2024.
+I've been helping lead the Sparks age group (5-7 year olds) in games and I also led our church's Sparks team in the regional AWANA games since 2022, and I became one of the leaders for Sparks in its entirety in September 2024.
+I spent three months at a summer camp working with kids of all ages, but 5-7 year olds in particular, every day over 2023's summer, and was promoted to Paintball Leader for the 2024 summer.

-I have three different small computer related certifications, being Testout Linux Pro, Testout Security Pro, and Cisco Netacad Cybersecurity Essentials.
-Once the paperwork is done processing, I will have a High School Diploma and Associate's Degree in Software Development.
+I have three different small computer related certifications, being Testout Linux Pro, Testout Security Pro, and Cisco Netacad Cybersecurity Essentials, as well as a High School Diploma and AAS-T IT: Software Development degree.